ECHA Integrated Regulatory Strategy

 France Notifies CLH Intention for 2-(4-Methylcyclohex-3-en-1-yl)propan-2-ol (Reproductive Toxicity)

-France notified an intention to propose a harmonised EU classification for 2-(4-methylcyclohex-3-en-1-yl)propan-2-ol as a reproductive toxicant, with a dossier expected by late 2026.
-A formal CMR classification will trigger mandatory labeling updates and likely lead to broader restrictions in consumer-facing applications, requiring proactive supply chain assessment.
+France has notified an intention to propose a harmonized EU classification for 2-(4-methylcyclohex-3-en-1-yl)propan-2-ol as a reproductive toxicant, with a formal dossier expected by late 2026.
+A formal CMR classification will trigger mandatory labeling updates and likely lead to automatic restrictions in consumer-facing products, necessitating early supply chain impact assessments.

 echa.europa.euEuropean UnionEuropean UnionFranceFrance